Get started:

 What is a Vehicle Salvage Check?

 Our Salvage Check will tell you if a vehicle has been in an accident, written off by an insurer or stolen and recovered with damage.
-It will show you photos of the damage so you can see how bad it was.
+It will show you photos of the damage so you can see how bad it was, helping you avoid hidden issues and unexpected costs.

 What Does "Salvage" Mean In A Log Book?